 Administrivia / How to Alphabetize Things

-All works pages and most indexes are supposed to contain lists of tropes in alphabetical order.
+All works pages and most indexes are supposed to contain lists of tropes or work titles in alphabetical order.
 Standards for alphabetizing may vary; to make things easier to find, we want to keep ours consistent, so please use the rules below even if you're used to alphabetizing things differently somewhere else.